J. Marion Sims: Repair of vesicovaginal fistulas

-From 1845 to 1849, Sims started doing experiments on enslaved black women to treat vaginal problems.
-He added a second story to his hospital, for a total of eight beds.
-He developed techniques that have been the basis of modern vaginal surgery.
-A key component was silver wire, which he had a jeweler prepare.
-The Sims' vaginal speculum aided in vaginal examination and surgery.
+Between 1845 and 1849, Sims performed experimental surgery on enslaved black women and girls to treat vaginal problems.
+He added a second story to his four-bed hospital, doubling its capacity.
+He developed techniques that have since formed the basis of modern vaginal surgery; one key component was silver wire, which he had a jeweler prepare.
+Sims' vaginal speculum, described above, aided in vaginal examination and surgery.
 The rectal examination position, in which the patient is on the left side with the right knee flexed against the abdomen and the left knee slightly flexed, is also named for him.